ganyicz/bond/README.md

 ### Defining data

-To define data and functions on your component, add them to the object returned from the `mount` function callback.
-Use the `this` keyword when referencing them within the object.
-In the template, you can access them directly without any prefix.
+To define data and functions on your component, use the object returned from the `mount` function callback.
+When referencing data within the object, you must use the `this` keyword, while in the template, you can access it directly without any prefix.

 ```html
 <script setup>